superrei/oochallenge/README.md

 now to meet the deadline.
 You boss told you that the upcoming changes will be "minor"...
 You'll know the change once you complete Part I.

 ## Hint
-Remember, this purpose of this challenge is not test how you design an algorthm, or to test how you can implement a very fast and efficient program, but to test how well you can **use Object Oriented Software Design to tackle requirement change**.
+Remember, this purpose of this challenge is not test how you design an algorthm, or to test how you can implement a very fast and efficient program, but to test how well you can **use Object Oriented Software Design to reduce duplicated code and tackle requirement change**.